Hvad du har brug for

 - The Zoom tool, located in the Tools panel, can be used to show you more detail of a document.
 To change from Zoom In to Zoom Out, press Alt (Windows) or Option (macOS).

 - The Hand tool, found by clicking and holding the Zoom tool in the Tools panel, allows you to pan across a document.

 - The Start screen appears when there are no documents currently open in Illustrator.
 It lists your recent files, Learn content, and presets.
 You can also access various resources and search Adobe Stock from here.

 - Choose File > New.
 In the New Document dialog box, start by choosing a preset.
 For example, the Print preset shows various sizes and document options you can set for a new document.
 The New Document dialog box is where you can access free and paid Adobe Stock templates, which are a great starting point for your designs.

-- Saving in Illustrator (AI) format retains layers, type, and other editable Illustrator properties.
-It’s best to save your document in the .AI format while you’re still working on it.
+Note: Saving in the Illustrator format (with a file extension of AI) or as an Illustrator cloud document (with a file extension of AIC) retains layers, type, and other editable Illustrator properties.
+It’s best to save your document on your computer as an Illustrator document, or as a cloud document while you’re working on it.

-- The Illustrator Options dialog box appears when you first choose File > Save or File > Save As.
+- In the Save As dialog box, name the file, choose a location to save it, and make sure that Adobe Illustrator is selected from the Format menu (macOS) or Save As Type menu (Windows).
+Click Save.
+The Illustrator Options dialog box appears when you first choose File > Save or File > Save As.
 This dialog box offers other options when saving an Illustrator document.